mrjex/User-Service/README.md

 # User service

+> ⚠️ **Disclaimer**: This is a **fork** of [User Service](https://github.com/Dentanoid/User-Service), originally created and maintained by the [Dentanoid Organization](https://github.com/Dentanoid)

 Welcome to the User service!
 This service handles request for publishing, updating and deleing users.
 Users can be either a Patient or a Dentist.

 ## Getting started

 This service is written in Go.
 [Check this link for more information about GO.](https://go.dev/)